bthompsonnwa/job-tracker/README.md

 ## Troubleshooting
 - **No email received:** Check that `GMAIL_APP_PASSWORD` secret is set correctly
-- **SchoolSpring shows 0 jobs:** SchoolSpring's DOM may have changed — open an issue or check the scraper logs in the Actions tab
 - **A district fails:** Look at the Actions run log for error messages